-Some examples of guided travel journals include the Everywhere You Go Journal, the Promptly Minimalist Journal, the Duncan & Stone Journal, the Clever Fox Planner & Journal, and the One Line Voyage Travel Planner & Journal.
+Some examples of guided travel journals include the Everywhere You Go Journal, the Promptly Minimalist Journal, the Duncan & Stone Journal, the Clever Fox Planner & Journal, the Write it Down journals, and the One Line Voyage Travel Planner & Journal.

 Most journals designed for kids and teens are also guided and generally include a lot of exercises and activities in them as well.

 I personally just use regular unguided journals as my travel journals as these allow me as much space as possible to just write.
 So if you are someone who writes a lot and likes to write about whatever topic comes to mind, you’ll probably want to avoid these types of journals.
 But if you are someone who is new to journaling, these can be a great first journal.

 Travel journals are sold at a wide variety of price points, from a few dollars to over $50.
 You’ll pay more for premium refillable journal systems, handmade journals (particularly those with leather covers), and personalized journals.
 Guided journals also tend to be more expensive than unguided.